kubernetes/ingress-nginx/docs/user-guide/monitoring.md

 # Prometheus and Grafana installation
 Two different methods to install and configure Prometheus and Grafana are described in this doc.
 - Prometheus and Grafana installation using Pod Annotations.
 This installs Prometheus and Grafana in the same namespace as NGINX Ingress
 - Prometheus and Grafana installation using Service Monitors.
-This is more suited for existing Prometheus and Grafana installations that can be configured with NGINX Ingress for scraping the metrics.
+This installs Prometheus and Grafana in two different namespaces.
+This is the preferred method, and helm charts supports this by default.

-## Prometheus and Grafana installation using Pod Annotations
+## PROMETHEUS AND GRAFANA INSTALLATION USING POD ANNOTATIONS
 This tutorial will show you how to install [Prometheus](https://prometheus.io/) and [Grafana](https://grafana.com/) for scraping the metrics of the NGINX Ingress controller.

 !!! important